rail-berkeley/rlkit/README.md

 ## Credits
 A lot of the coding infrastructure is based on [rllab](https://github.com/rll/rllab).
 The serialization and logger code are basically a carbon copy of the rllab versions.

+The Dockerfile is based on the [OpenAI mujoco-py Dockerfile](https://github.com/openai/mujoco-py/blob/master/Dockerfile).